MicrosoftDocs/architecture-center/docs/networking/guide/images/waf-application-gateway.md

 ## Security

+Security is one of the most important aspects of any architecture.
+Application Gateway provides features to employ both the principle of least privilege and defense-in-defense.
+We recommend you also review the [Security design principles](/azure/architecture/framework/security/security-principles).

 #### Restrictions of Network Security Groups (NSGs)
 NSGs are supported on Application Gateway, but there are some restrictions.
-For instance, some communication with certain port ranges are prohibited.
-Make sure you understand the implications of those restrctions.
+For instance, some communication with certain port ranges is prohibited.
+Make sure you understand the implications of those restrictions.
 For details, see [Network security groups](/azure/application-gateway/configuration-infrastructure#network-security-groups).

 #### User Defined Routes (UDR)-supported scenarios